Bethphage

 Visiting the Churches of Bethphage

-Both churches are near the security fence which was constructed in 2003 to protect Jerusalem from Palestinian terrorist attacks.
-Perhaps the proximity to the security fence is the main reason only few pilgrim groups visit the site.
-A proper Christian pilgrimage visit to Jerusalem, intending to walk in the footstep of Jesus, should really start at that spot.
-Watch also a short video presentation of the site.
+Both churches are near the security fence, constructed in 2003 due to Arab Palestinian terrorist attacks.
+The proximity to the security fence may be why only a few pilgrim groups visit the site.
+A proper Christian pilgrimage visit to Jerusalem, intending to walk in the footsteps of Jesus, should start at that spot.
+Due to the low number of visitors both churches are not open on regular basis.

 For a full appreciation of the site it is recommended to combine it with a guided day tour of Jerusalem.